 Part 2 – What Personal Branding Is and Is NOT

-My mission in this 5-part series is to help you get inside the head of a personal branding strategist and professional executive resume writer.
+My mission in this 5-part series is to help you get inside the head of an executive resume branding strategist.

 In Part 1, you learned about the first critical steps in writing your executive resume – targeting and researching for the “hidden job market”.